cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ### Datasets preprocessing and inspection

-Datasets for the assignment was provided in the form of two space-separated files, one with train data and another with test dataset.
+Datasets for the assignment were provided in the form of two space-separated files, one with train data and another with test dataset.

 Although Weka could read and transform this format, we chose to prepare the